 This quiche is perfect for brunch.
 It tastes great warm or at room temperature.
 I've been known to sneak a slice straight from the fridge!
 It's delicious even when cold.

-I also like to serve it for dinner.
+I also serve this quiche for dinner.
 It's substantial and filling enough.
-I pair it with a simple tomato salad or arugula salad for a quick and easy meatless dinner.
+I pair it with any of these salads for a quick and easy meatless dinner:

 Recipe Card